Submitted by the Bond & Botes Law Offices - Tuesday, September 26, 2017

 - Are you able to replace the property at a cheaper price than what you would pay the creditor if you reaffirm the debt?

-YOU ARE NOT REQUIRED TO SIGN A REAFFIRMATION AGREEMENT.
-The decision to sign a reaffirmation agreement is 100% yours to make.
+YOU ARE NOT REQUIRED BY ANY LAW TO SIGN A REAFFIRMATION AGREEMENT.
+The decision to sign a reaffirmation agreement is 100% yours to make, but the creditor’s lien may still survive bankruptcy and the creditor may have rights in the collateral if you do not pay or default.

 Redeeming the property from the creditor

-To redeem the property from the creditor, you will usually pay one lump-sum payment to the creditor to buy the property back.
-This option is ideal when the property is valued much less than the balance still owed on the debt.
-To be able to redeem property, the following conditions must be met:
+To redeem the property from the creditor, you generally pay the creditor the replacement value of the collateral in one lump-sum payment, as agreed by the parties or determined by the court.
+For personal property in an individual Chapter 7 case, replacement value generally means the price a retail merchant would charge for property of that kind, considering the age and condition of the property.
+This option may make sense when the property is worth much less than the balance owed on the debt.
+To be able to redeem property under Chapter 7, the following conditions generally must be met:

 - that is tangible personal property (something you can touch), and

-- the property is exempt or the trustee has abandoned the property due to it having little or no value.
+- the property is exempt or the trustee has abandoned the property.

-Retain the collateral and pay on the loan voluntarily
+Retain the collateral and pay voluntarily, where allowed

 Surrendering property back to the creditor

-You would choose this option if you no longer wanted the collateral and did not wish to pay the debt.
-By surrendering the property back to the creditor, the debt is discharged and the creditor is not able to collect on the debt associated with any remaining balance owed.
-Also, after the creditor takes possession of the collateral, you are no longer liable for the property.
+You would choose this option if you no longer want the collateral and do not wish to pay the debt.
+By surrendering the property back to the creditor, you are making the property available to the creditor to recover under applicable law.
+After surrender and discharge, the creditor generally cannot collect the discharged personal debt associated with any remaining balance owed, although the creditor may still need to follow applicable law to repossess or foreclose on the collateral.
+Also, after the creditor takes possession of the collateral, you are generally no longer responsible for keeping or maintaining that property.